-- (a) The requirements of Water Conservation Orders^ shall be given effect under this Plan. - (b) The provisions of this plan will not be inconsistent with the intent of local water conservation notices. - (b) The allocation of water by resource consent or plan provisions to hydroelectricity generation activities at the time the Plan becomes operative shall be retained and not affected by any allocation provided for under this plan. - (c) Core allocations of surface water[^] from rivers[^] shall be determined in accordance with Policies 6-16 and 6-17.
-Takes that comply with the relevant core allocation, when assessed in combination with all other takes, shall be allowed. - (d) Supplementary allocations of surface water from rivers shall be determined in accordance with Policy 6-18. - (e) Takes from rivers[^] shall be apportioned, restricted or suspended in times of low flows in accordance with the provisions of Policy 6-19.
+- (a) The requirements of Wwater Geonservation Qorders shall must will be given effect under this Plan. - (b) The provisions of this plan will not be inconsistent with the intent of local water conservation notices.

-(f) Takes of water from lakes shall comply with Policy 6-20.
+- (b) The allocation of water by resource consent or plan provisions to hydroelectricity generation activities as at 31 May 2007 shall be retained and not affected by any allocation provided for under this plan. - (c) Core allocations of surface water from rivers shall must will be determined in accordance with Policies 6-16 and 6-17.
+Takes that comply with the relevant core allocation, when assessed in combination with all other takes, shall must will be allowed. - (d) Supplementary allocations (being allocations in excess of core allocations) of surface water from rivers shall must will be determined in accordance with Policy 6-1815-10. - (e) Takes from rivers[^] shall be apportioned, restricted or suspended in times of low flows in accordance with the provisions of Policy 6-19 15-11. - (f) Takes of water from lakes shall comply with Policy 6-20 15-12. - 4.26A I also note that reference to "Policy 6-18" should be changed to "Policy 15-10" if the Officers' Recommendation is adopted.
+I also consider the use of the word "must" gives the policy the effect of a de facto rule, which it is not, and which would be inappropriate.
+I consider reference to "will be determined ..." better reflects its status as a policy not a rule, while still achieving the desired purpose. - 4.26B I also note I have changed reference point for what constitutes an existing hydroelectricity generation activity in terms of this provision to those existing as at 31 May 2007 (the date the plan was notified), rather than those existing at the as yet to be determined point in time when the Plan becomes operative.
+I consider the proposed change to better reflect the intent of the provision.
+For consistency I also note I have made similar changes to other Policies and Rules suggested in my evidence.

 4.27 Policy 6-16 establishes the framework for the provisions within the Plan covering core water allocation and minimum flows.
 I generally support its provisions, particularly the stipulation that core allocations shall be assessed after existing hydroelectricity takes have been taken.
 However, I consider two minor changes to the wording of clause (b) should be made.
 The first change, replacing reference to "takes" within the second line of Policy 6-16(b) with "water allocated" is to clarify that the water allocated to existing hydroelectricity generation comprises not only the take itself, but also the water the TPS leaves in the river downstream of the take to maintain specified flows at minimum flow sites.
-The second change is to clarify that it is the take of water for hydroelectricity generation existing at the time the Plan becomes operative that has been excluded from calculation of the core allocation block in that catchment, rather than the specific consent. recognises that over time consents will be renewed but the activity the policy seeks to protect will stay the same.
+The second change is to clarify that it is the take of water for hydroelectricity generation existing at the time the Plan becomes operative that has been excluded from calculation of the core allocation block in that catchment, rather than the specific consent.
+This recognises that over time consents will be renewed but the activity the policy seeks to protect will stay the same.

-4.28 Suggested wording is as follows:
+4.28 Suggested wording is as follows (this wording is now superseded -see paragraph 4.28A):